 Understanding the list of devices and operating systems to test is crucial when it comes to mobile app development and Quality Assurance testing.
-This year, Apple and Google are releasing two new OS versions: Android 11 and iOS 14.
+This year, Apple and Google are releasing two new OS versions with new features: Android 11 and iOS 14.

 We looked at both beta versions side by side to understand the new upcoming functionality for iPhone, iPad, and Android devices.

 Announced at this year’s virtual WWDC in June, iOS 14 will be officially released this fall (likely in September).
 Each device that currently supports iOS 13 will support iOS 14.

 iOS 14 comes with a variety of new features, including a redesigned home screen.
 Widgets will be available on home screens, and iOS 14 adds new capabilities like stacking and “Smart Stacking” (which automatically brings widgets forward based on your usage habits).

 Usability is improved with iOS 14, as universal search allows users to search within apps and the web for what they need.
 Incoming calls and Siri are also redesigned to take up less space of the screen, with compact pop-ups.

 This version also incorporates an App Library, similar to Android’s App Drawer.
 This lets iOS users remove app icons from their home screens, allowing for greater customization of their device.

 Camera quality will see improvement as well with iOS 14.
 The Camera app will allow users to change the resolution and frame rate within the app.
 The shot-to-shot performance will be much faster and an exposure compensation slider will be introduced.
 Newer iPhone models will see additional improvements.

 Another sought after Android feature that is introduced in iOS 14 is Picture-in-picture mode.
 Picture-in-picture allows users to minimize and view videos or FaceTime calls while using other apps.